I'm a retired ex IT Trainer and exBikeability Instructor.

 I have two greenhouses, the larger is half pottery half plants, but the pottery is taking over and trying to grab more space.
 I "pot" at a day centre for the over 50s one morning a week, and spend odd moments or whole days finishing, fine-tuning, glazing, just pottering at home.
 I have a small electric kiln, which I only run if I can't get my stuff fired at the centre.
-I use commercial clays and glazes, but have inherited a load of raw materials, I gave up on them, and have passed them to a potter half my age, in the hope they will be used.
+I use commercial clays and glazes, and although I inherited a load of raw materials, I gave up on them, and have passed them to a potter half my age, in the hope they will be used.

-I recently made two slip-casting moulds for mugs, one a drop-mould without a handle, the other a three-part mould for a complete mug with handle and foot-ring; an owl, a tall, skinny santa and a square vase.
+I've made a number of slip-casting moulds; for mugs - a drop-mould without a handle, and a three-part mould for a complete mug with handle and foot-ring; an owl, a tall, skinny santa and a square vase.